 Xcode uses build settings to specify aspects of the build process followed to generate a product.
-As explained in Xcode Build System Guide, a build setting is a variable that determines how build tasks are performed.
+A build setting is a variable that determines how build tasks are performed.

 You can customize most of the build settings listed in this document using the target and product editors in the Xcode application, configuration files, and